-- Case Studies in Micro Management of Zakat: This modules comprises several case studies that highlight some good practices in zakat management at the micro or organizational level.
-The case studies highlight how to overcome the challenge of sustainability in zakat mobilization through enhanced accountability, transparency and good governance by zakat-funded organizations; and how to efficiently and effectively use zakat resources for provision of microfinance to the poor as well as addressing financing needs of the humanitarian sector.
+- Innovations & Good Practices in Micro Management of Zakat: This modules comprises several case studies that highlight innovations, such as, use of fintech for zakat management.
+The case studies also highlight some good practices in zakat management at the micro or organizational level, e.g. how to overcome the challenge of sustainability in zakat mobilization through enhanced accountability, transparency and good governance by zakat-funded organizations; and how to efficiently and effectively use zakat resources for provision of microfinance to the poor as well as addressing financing needs of the humanitarian sector.

 Duration of the Course: Successful completion of the course requires a minimum of 30 hours of intensive study comprising lectures (video/ in-person), quizzes, MCQs and submissions.
 You may master the 30 hours of inputs through 5-days of full-time study (on average 6 hours per day) or evenly space your learning over an extended period as per your convenience.